 - 4.11.c.1.
-Resident logs must be reviewed by the program director at least semi-annually to ensure accuracy and timely entry of patient encounters and procedures. - 4.11.d.
+Resident logs must be reviewed by the program director at least semi-annually to ensure accuracy and timely entry of patient encounters and procedures.

+(Core) - 4.11.d.
 Continuity of Care Clinic Experience

-Residents must be identified as responsible, under supervision of a neuromusculoskeletal medicine physician, for the care of a designated panel of continuity of care clinic patients.
+Residents must be identified as responsible, under supervision of a neuromusculoskeletal medicine physician, for the care of a designated panel of continuity of care clinic patients at their continuity of care clinic site(s), such that patients will schedule their appointments with the resident.
 (Core)